Easy, healthy homemade baby cracker recipe for a nutritious baby-led weaning snack or baby teething cracker to help soothe teething baby pain.

 These homemade teething biscuits are bland in flavor.
 They have a cereal cinnamon flavor with a nice crunch.

-They are difficult to bite, so ensure they are hard enough to soothe babies’ teeth but melt easily in their mouth to be enjoyed and nutritious.
+They are difficult to bite, so ensure they are hard enough to soothe babies’ teeth but melt easily in their mouths to be enjoyed and nutritious.

 You can store these baby biscuits for up to one week in a sealed cookie jar at room temperature.